beeper/sdk-docs/README.md

 ### Ship

-Once you've made a widget, you can easily get it up and running on [Vercel](https://vercel.com/), the creator of NextJS, so you'll have a URL you can share with others so that they can install it to their Beeper accounts.
+Once you've made a widget, you can easily make it accessible to others who would want to use it by deploying it on [Vercel](https://vercel.com/).
+They'll give you a URL you can share with others so that they can install it to their Beeper accounts.

-Just push your code to a GitHub repo, then create an account on [vercel.com](https://vercel.com/).
-You'll see a screen that lets you import a Git repository.
+To do so, just push your code to a GitHub repo, then create an account on [vercel.com](https://vercel.com/).
+You'll be prompted to import a Git repository.
 Select the one you just created, and Vercel will build and deploy your widget!
-It'll generate a URL that others can access it on (and you can change it to a different URL or put it on a custom domain), and every time you push to GitHub, the newest version of your widget will automatically be shown to all users.
+You can customize the URL as well, or deploy it on your own domain.
+Every time you push to GitHub, the newest version of your widget will automatically be shown to all users.

 ## Examples

 The example repo you just cloned: https://github.com/beeper/widget-example

-Summarizer: a  widget that finds the last message you read and then fetches and summarizes your unread messages. https://github.com/beeper/widget-summarizer
+Summarizer: a widget that finds the last message you read and then fetches and summarizes your unread messages.
+Try it out at https://summarizer.beeper.vercel.app, and view the code at https://github.com/beeper/widget-summarizer

 "Do It": a widget that's like a universal smart button.
-You press it and it guesses what you need based on the conversation. https://github.com/beeper/widget-do-it
+You press it and it guesses what you need based on the conversation.
+Try it out at https://do-it.beeper.vercel.app, and view the code at https://github.com/beeper/widget-do-it

 # API Documentation

 ## Background Info on Matrix

-Matrix, the chat protocol, consists of "events".
-Events represent data inside a chat, which Matrix calls a "room".
+The Matrix chat protocol consists of `events`.
+Events represent data inside a chat, which Matrix calls a `room`.
 Events are split into two types: room events and state events.

-In Beeper, the list of chat messages is called a "timeline".
-Room events represent events inside of that timeline, that happen one after another.
+In Beeper, the list of chat messages is called a `timeline`.
+Room events represent events inside of that timeline that happen one after another.
 For example, messages being sent, messages being deleted, or reactions being applied.
 State events represent the current state of a room, for example, the title and the list of participants.
-State events have a singular current value.
+State events have a single current value.

 Room account data is JSON data stored inside of each Beeper account, inaccessible by other users.
-Inside of room account data, Beeper stores the indicator of which message has been last read, and whether the chat has been marked "done", and whether it has been marked "unread".
+Inside of room account data, Beeper stores the indicator of which message has been last read, and whether the chat has been marked done, and whether it has been marked unread.

 ## Widget API Info